dbrgn/evmap-osm/README.md

     evmap-osm-loader

-**Note 1:** The API query may take multiple minutes.
+**Note:** The API query may take multiple minutes.
 The default timeout is set to 15 minutes, but depending on the load on the API endpoint, this may not be sufficient.

-**Note 2:** By default, the script uses the Overpass API interpreter at
-<https://overpass.osm.ch/api/interpreter>, which returns only data within
-Switzerland.
-This is great for testing with a reduced data set.
-For a worldwide result set, you can specify the URL `https://overpass-api.de/api/interpreter` using the `--overpass-url` option.

 Show usage: